 In order to ensure the highest standards are maintained, Blue Flags must be renewed annually, and they can only be awarded to beaches which have been shown to have excellent water quality consistently throughout the previous four bathing seasons.
-The water quality on most of our beaches is measured by the Northern Ireland Environment Agency between May and September, and you can check the results on the NI Direct web site.
+The water quality on most of our beaches is measured by the Department of Agriculture, Environment and Rural Affairs between May and September, and you can check the results on the NI Direct web site.

 Although the bathing water quality criteria uses the EU Bathing Water directive 'Excellent' standard, the decision that the UK should leave the EU will have no effect on the Blue Flag programme.
 Participation is voluntary and the standard is applied equally around the world, in countries including Canada, Brazil and South Africa.
 Brexit will not change the standard required by the accolade or prevent Northern Irish Beaches earning it.